 Chan et al (2015) Ergot Alkaloids (Re)generate New Leads as Antiparasitics.
 Cell Signal 9 e0004063 PMID: 26367744

 Do you know of a great paper that uses Methylergometrine maleate from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area